Clove Bud (Eugenia caryophyllata), Thyme ct thymol (Thymus vulgaris), Wild Orange (Citrus sinensis), Frankincense (Boswelia frereana/carterii)

 Pregnancy/Breastfeeding?
 Use with caution.
 Thyme ct thymol should be avoided orally before major surgery.
 Clove may inhibit blood clotting - use with discretion.

 Medication/Health Condition?
-Contraindicated orally: Anticoagulant, Diabetes, Diet drug (Ephedrine), Diuretic medication; Childbirth, Liver and Kidney disease (all routes), Major Surgery, Peptic Ulcer, Hemophilia
+Contraindicated orally: Anticoagulant, Diabetes medication, Diet drug (Ephedrine), Pethidine; Childbirth, Liver and Kidney disease (all routes), Major Surgery (one week before and after), Peptic Ulcer, Hemophilia

 Endurance essential oil blend may support, aid, ease, soothe, reduce, calm, relax, promote and/or maintain healthy function of the following: